Bavaliya Baba: Temples

+The samadhi (resting place of a saint) of Bavaliya Baba is located in Chirawa, Jhunjhunu district, Rajasthan, and is considered a site of local religious significance.

 Jugal Kishore Birla constructed a ghat in his memory in 1959 and also erected a tall stupa named Ganesh Lat.

 Museum

 His family home in Bugala village has been converted into a museum, which is managed by the Bavaliya Baba Memorial Trust in Mumbai and curated by experts.
 The museum displays artifacts related to Baba's life and teachings.

 In popular culture

 A Rajasthani language film titled Bavaliyo Pandit has been produced based on his life.